Want to lose weight with Multigrain Atta?

 Barley: Barley is a very popular grain across the world.
 Scientists say that long-term barley consumption helps manage blood sugar levels.
 Hence, this is a very good choice for diabetics.
 (14)

+If you are looking for the best multigrain atta for weight loss, the secret lies in your kitchen.
 Take multigrain atta according to the number of people present for eating.
 Add a little bit of salt, and some warm water.
 Multigrain atta is more fibrous, so you will need more water than normal.

 Make the dough, and beat it until it is soft and pliable.
 Wet a thin cotton cloth and cover the dough for 15 minutes.
 Make the roti as usual.
+Multigrain atta ingredients ratio for weight loss is important to get the best results.

-Recipe for weight loss: Lose 5 kgs in a Month with Multigrain Atta by Skinny Recipes
+Recipe For Weight Loss: Lose 5 Kgs In A Month With Multigrain Atta By Skinny Recipes

 From the description: ” This homemade multigrain mix will help to balance all your nutritional requirements, plus it will help to lower cholesterol levels, manage blood sugar levels and blood pressure along with helping you to lose weight.
 This fibre-rich multigrain mix is gluten-free and will keep you fuller for a longer time.”